i-e-b/DiffTools/README.md

 -----------

 Regex splitters omit the matched parts unless they are in capturing groups.
 See that the examples in Default.aspx.cs (from the static 'Diff') are all in capturing groups.

+*Todo*
+ - Split up diff-match-patch into a sensible class split
+ - unit tests around DocDiff
+ - Comparible performance tests around both libraries, see if there is anything useful to join.